Child Care Resources for Parents

 Choosing Child Care

 Child Care Resource and Referral Centers are free child care location and counseling services serving communities across the state.
-Parents receive information regarding the components of "quality" care and what to look for when choosing quality care.
+Parents can receive information regarding the components of "quality" care and what to look for when choosing quality care.

 Learn more about quality child care by visiting our Star Quality Program website.